 Heller's myotomy several years prior.
 Weight loss and unable to eat normal sized meals.
 Hypokalemic.

 0 images remaining

-The oesophagus is grossly dilated with food residue from the cervical oesophagus down to the gastro-oesophageal junction.
+The esophagus is grossly dilated with food residue from the cervical esophagus down to the gastro-esophageal junction.

 Collapsed normal stomach.